AGRICULTURE NEGOTIATIONS: BACKGROUNDER

 The Japanese draft says that disciplines on export restrictions and taxes should be substantially strengthened.
 Kenya wants the present exemptions for developing countries to continue (they are exempt except on products for which they are net exporters).
 The Pérez del Castillo and Derbez drafts propose that this subject should be negotiated.

-August 2004 framework: export restrictions and taxes back to top
+August 2004 framework: export restrictions and taxes

 The framework simply says disciplines are to be strengthened, the details to be negotiated.
 It also includes differential export taxes under “Issues of interest but not agreed”.